SitecoreUnicorn/Unicorn/README.md

 Unicorn avoids the need to manually select changes to merge unlike some other serialization-based solutions because the disk is always kept up to date by the event handlers.
 This means that if you pull changes in from someone else's Sitecore instance you will have to immediately merge and/or conflict resolve the serialized files in your source control system - leaving the disk still the master copy of everything.
 Then if you execute the sync page, the merged changes are synced into your Sitecore database.

+Before using Unicorn you should review the Sitecore Serialization Guide available on SDN (http://sdn.sitecore.net/upload/sitecore6/64/serialization_guide_sc60-64-a4.pdf) and familiarize yourself with how item serialization works.

 ## Initial Setup
 * Install Unicorn.
-This can be as simple as referencing Unicorn.dll, copying the Serialization.config to App_Config/Include, and installing the Serialization Sync Tool page somewhere convenient.
+This can be as simple as referencing Unicorn.dll and Kamsar.WebConsole.dll, copying the Serialization.config to App_Config/Include, and installing the Serialization Sync Tool page somewhere convenient.
 * Configure what to serialize as a serialization preset.
 Usually you'd use the Documentation/Serialization.config config-include file to do this (there's an example there already)
 * Next use the serialization page (/sitecore/admin/serialization.aspx) to serialize the preset to disk so you have a baseline copy of the items
 * Commit your serialized items to source control